PrestaShop/docs/_index.md

 ---
-title: PrestaShop 1.7 Documentation
+title: PrestaShop 8 Documentation
-menuTitle: PrestaShop 1.7
+menuTitle: PrestaShop 8
-versionId: "1.7"            # this should match the physical directory in devdocs-site
+versionId: "8"            # this should match the physical directory in devdocs-site
-versionGithubPath: "1.7.x"  # this should match the branch name in github
+versionGithubPath: "8.x"  # this should match the branch name in github
-versionMeta: Current        # only one version can be current!
+versionMeta: Dev        # only one version can be current!
 chapter: true
 ---

-# PrestaShop 1.7 Documentation
+# PrestaShop 8 Documentation

 {{% children %}}